 The Galapagos Islands’ endemic fauna and flora aren’t found anywhere else in the world, making it a true once-in-a-lifetime ecotourism destination.
 In the protected waters surrounding the islands, you’ll get to swim with sharks, sea turtles, sea lions and more, while knowing that your park fees are going back into the islands to preserve their beauty and fund research.

-You can see how much a country values ecotourism when it dedicates a quarter of its land to parks, reserves, and conservation areas.
+You can tell that a country values ecotourism when it dedicates a quarter of its land to parks, reserves, and conservation areas.
 When you think about it, it would be like if the whole East Coast of America was a National Park!

 Most of these lands were designated in the 1970s, setting the stage for businesses to thrive in an environment that supports and embraces preservation, while helping visitors travel in a sustainable way.
 Experience the beauty of Costa Rica’s thriving rainforest during a canopy walk.
 You’ll spot exotic flora and fauna without bothering any of the living creatures that surround you.